Airbnb: Board of Directors

+Criticism and controversies

 The company has been criticized for possibly enabling increases in home rents, refusing to provide sensitive customer data to governments, and allowing listings in West Bank settlements.
 Airbnb has been criticized by the hotel industry for not being subject to fair regulations.
+Critics have also noted how Airbnb resists sharing its listing data with regulators, often citing privacy protections as its reason for not cooperating.

 Effects on housing affordability

-Several studies have found that long-term rental prices in many areas have increased because landlords have kept properties off the longer-term rental market to instead get higher rental rates for short-term housing via Airbnb.
+Several studies have found that short-term rental has contributed to the increase of long-term rental prices due to changes in housing supply and demand.
+Landlords have kept properties off the longer-term rental market to instead get higher rental rates for short-term housing via Airbnb.
+Inside Airbnb, a watchdog journalism website, has accused the company of manipulating its data to portray a different result.
 Landlords have also been accused of illegally evicting tenants to convert properties into higher-rent Airbnb listings.
-A study published in July 2017 found that a 10% increase in Airbnb listings in a given neighborhood corresponds to a 0.42% increase in rents and a 0.76% increase in house prices.
-A study in 2018 found that in the Lower East Side of Manhattan, full-time listings earned hosts an average of two to three times the median average rent.
-A study in 2019 by the University of Massachusetts Boston Department of Economics found that with every increase of 12 Airbnb listings per census tract, asking rents increased by 0.4%.
-Inside Airbnb, a watchdog journalism website, has accused the company of manipulating its data to portray a different result.

 Concerns on the effect of Airbnb on housing affordability has resulted in increased lodging regulations and restrictions, which have generally been opposed by Airbnb via lobbying efforts.
+This phenomenon has been dubbed the "Airbnb effect".

 Inclusion of listings in Israeli settlements

 In November 2018, Airbnb announced that it would remove the approximately 200 "listings in Israeli settlements in the occupied West Bank that are at the core of the dispute between Israelis and Palestinians".
 However, after affected property owners filed lawsuits against Airbnb in both Israel and the United States alleging discrimination based on place of residence, in April 2019, the company reversed its plans to remove listings in the West Bank and instead promised to donate any profits from these listings to non-profit organizations dedicated to humanitarian aid.

 On February 12, 2020, Airbnb was included on a list of companies operating in West Bank settlements involved in activities that "raised particular human rights concerns" published by the United Nations Human Rights Council.
 The company was categorized under "the provision of services and utilities supporting the maintenance and existence of settlements".

-The international community considers Israeli settlements built on land occupied by Israel to be in violation of international law.
+Criticism by the hotel industry

+Airbnb has been criticized by the hotel industry due to its competitive effects and its different regulations.
+This has led to a decline in hotel revenue in some markets and an increase in lobbying by the hotel industry.

+Lack of loyalty program

+Airbnb is one of the few major travel companies without a loyalty program, which has led to criticism by many customers.
+This is in part attributed to its lack of business customers, as reported by The Wall Street Journal.